 Facilitating the adaptation of Georgian businesses for the implementation of approximated legislation;

-Stronger cooperation in the field of animal welfare and collaboration on reduced use of antibiotics in animal production to combat antibiotics resistance.
+Collaborating in the field of animal welfare and on the reduced use of antibiotics in animal production to combat antibiotics resistance.

 Customs and Trade Facilitation

 The Parties will cooperate in preparing for the approximation of Georgia’s legislation to EU acquis and international standards listed in the relevant Annex to the Association Agreement.
 Approximation should be based on the Union Customs Code, which is implemented as of May 1st 2016.
+The relevant AA Annex shall reflect the substitution of the Community Customs Code with the Union Customs Code reviewing terms of the approximation.

 Short-term priorities